 - 1. 47 C.F.R. § 54.503(c) requires applicants to seek competitive bids by posting an FCC Form 470 to the USAC website for a minimum of 28 days to initiate the competitive bidding process. - 2.
 47 C.F.R. § 54.511(a) provides that "[i]n selecting a provider of eligible services, schools, libraries, library consortia, and consortia including any of those entities shall carefully consider all bids submitted and must select the most cost-effective service offering.
-In determining which service offering is the most cost-effective, entities may consider relevant factors other than pre-discount prices submitted by providers but price should be the primary factor considered." - 3.
-47 C.F.R. § 54.504(a) requires applicants to submit an FCC Form 471 to USAC after signing a contract for eligible services. - 4.
+In determining which service offering is the most cost-effective, entities may consider relevant factors other than pre-discount prices submitted by providers but price should be the primary factor considered."

+- 3. 47 C.F.R. § 54.504(a) requires applicants to submit an FCC Form 471 to USAC after signing a contract for eligible services. - 4.
 Commission rules allow applicants to request SPIN changes after USAC has issued an FCDL when "an applicant certifies that (1) the SPIN change is allowed under its state and local procurement rules and under the terms of the contract between the applicant and its original service provider, and (2) the applicant has notified its original service provider of its intent to change service providers."
-Request for Review of the Decision of the Universal Service Administrator by Copan Public

-Schools, Federal-State Joint Board on Universal Service, Changes to the Board of Directors of the National Exchange Carrier Association, File No. SLD-26231, CC Docket Nos.
-96-45, 97-21, Order, 15 FCC Rcd 5498, 5501, FCC 00-100, ¶ 6 (2000) (Copan Order).
+Request for Review of the Decision of the Universal Service Administrator by Copan Public Schools, CC Docket Nos.
+96-45, et al., Order, 15 FCC Rcd 5498, 5501, para.
+6 (2000) (Copan Order).
 In the Sixth Report and Order, the Commission clarified this rule and explained that once a contract is signed for goods and services, an applicant may not change the service provider unless: "(1) there is a legitimate reason to change providers (e.g., breach of contract or the service provider is unable to perform) and (2) the newly selected service provider received the next highest point value in the original bid evaluation, assuming there was more than one bidder."
-In the Matter of Schools and Libraries Universal Service Support Mechanism, A National Broadband Plan for Our Future, CC Docket No. 02-6, GN Docket No. 09-51, Sixth Report & Order, 25 FCC Rcd 18762, 18802-03, at ¶ 91 (2010) (Sixth Report & Order).

-- 5. 47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner." - 6.
-47 C.F.R. § 54.702(g) requires USAC to take "administrative action intended to prevent waste, fraud, and abuse."
+Schools and Libraries Universal Service Support Mechanism, et al., CC Docket Nos.
+02-6, et al., Sixth Report & Order, 25 FCC Rcd 18762, 18802-03, para.91 (2010) (Sixth Report & Order). - 5.
+47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner."

-Ensures that disbursements are made to the service provider that provided the eligible goods and services and that submitted the invoice(s) to USAC.
+Ensures that disbursements are made to the service provider that provided the eligible goods and services and that submitted the invoice(s) to USAC or to the billed entity that paid for the eligible goods and services in full to the service provider and submitted the invoices to USAC.
 Also ensures the integrity of the competitive bidding process by allowing applicants to change service providers only under specified circumstances.